Connall1234/fistprojectforcodein/README.md

 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

-### Known Bugs

-- On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-  - A white gap can be seen to the right of the footer and navigation bar as a result.
-- On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 ## Deployment

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Connall1234/fistprojectforcodein/tree/this-is-correct-branch#coders-quotes-website)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
-    - Alternatively Click [Here](https://raw.githubusercontent.com/) for a GIF demonstrating the process starting from Step 2.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+2. Scroll down the Settings page until you locate the "GitHub Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+3. Under "Source", click the dropdown called "None" and select "Master Branch".
-5. The page will automatically refresh.
+4. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+5. Scroll back down through the page to locate the now published site [link](https://connall1234.github.io/fistprojectforcodein/index.html) in the "GitHub Pages" section.

 ### Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Connall1234/fistprojectforcodein/tree/this-is-correct-branch#coders-quotes-website)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/Connall1234/fistprojectforcodein/tree/this-is-correct-branch#coders-quotes-website)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash